antfriend/antfriend.github.io/a32_mega_ttdb.md

 **In all three remaining TTDBs** implicitly: story_of_stories presupposes an observer's umwelt (every correspondence pair is detected from a perspective).
 Feelings describes the affective umwelt of a conscious subject at its origin.
 Mathematical formalizes the umwelt as the `umwelt_id` field in the mmpdb block.

 **Mega synthesis**: Remove the umwelt and the other concepts lose their grounding.
 Transport-agnostic design (Hard Problem, pollan @LAT30LON0) is the engineering consequence of umwelt-independence.
 Substrate independence (bioelectric pair 1) follows from umwelt-anchored addressing.
-The FEP (mega @LAT40LON0) is the update rule of a bounded umwelt when its predictions fail.
+The FEP ([FEP Convergence](lat40lon0)) is the update rule of a bounded umwelt when its predictions fail.
 The mega's umwelt_id `umwelt:a32:mega:librarian:v1` is the address of this instance's bounded knowing.

 ---